mrINEX/learn-English/README.md

 sentence: Can you translate this words from English into Russia?
 The world changes.
 [Which country do you live in?]
 Do you live in a town or in a city?
 We don't want to leave this city.
        Is this a new road?
 [Be careful when you cross the road.]
 There are too many cars on the road.
 There are no people on the road.
 The road is empty.
 [I have to work now.]
 Show me the way.
 This is the wrong way.
 Write your name on the right.
        It's noisy!
 It is too noisy here.

+06.06
+words: bear, beer, [cage], [straight], [trunk], [rhino], of,
+       household, house, horse,
+       at the zoo, [more than], [run round], [on the way home], [Here is ...], cold-blooded, without fur,
+sentence: Thank you.
+You are welcome.
+Is the zoo open today?
+See you at the zoo.
+Don't worry.
+Tomorrow you will feel better.
+[Is it a wild animal?]
+This is the best day of my life.
+[Such good weather today.]
+Look at that grey elephant.
+How many fish can you see?
+There are three cats at the window.
+[How many cats are there in the house?]
+Can your parrot talk?